Holiday (Madonna song): Cover versions and usage

-"Holiday" has been covered and referenced by various artists and in popular media over the decades.
-In 1986, MC Miker G & DJ Sven released "Holiday Rap", a reinterpretation that became a top-ten hit in several European countries, including France, the Netherlands, and Sweden.
-The song was later covered by Heaven 17 for the 1999 tribute album Virgin Voices Vol. 1: A Tribute To Madonna, and adapted into a Eurodance version by French–Dutch group Mad'House for their 2002 album Absolutely Mad.
-Other notable renditions include Girl Authority's 2007 version on their album Road Trip, and Kelis' 2010 London mashup with her single "Milkshake (2003).
+"Holiday" has been covered, sampled, and referenced in popular culture since its release.
+In 1986, Dutch duo MC Miker G & DJ Sven released "Holiday Rap", a rap adaptation of "Holiday" that coincided with the release of Madonna's third studio album True Blue.
+The single became a top-ten hit in several countries, including France, the Netherlands, and Sweden.
+The song was later covered by British band Heaven 17 for the 1999 tribute album Virgin Voices Vol. 1: A Tribute to Madonna, and by French-Dutch group Mad'House on their 2002 album Absolutely Mad.
+"Holiday" was recorded by American girl group Girl Authority for their album Road Trip (2007), while American singer Kelis incorporated the song into a 2010 live mashup with her 2003 single "Milkshake.
+In 2021, American indie pop duo She & Him released a cover of "Holiday" as part of the tenth-anniversary reissue of their Christmas album A Very She & Him Christmas (2011).

-The song has also been featured across film, television, and pop culture.
-Adam Sandler's character performs it in The Wedding Singer (1998), and it was sampled by The Avalanches in their 2000 album Since I Left You.
-"Holiday" appears in the animated film Rugrats Go Wild (2003), and inspired a two-part episode title in Degrassi: The Next Generation.
-Samples of the track were used in the 2004 Will & Grace musical number "He's Hot!"
-Jessica Simpson's 2006 single "A Public Affair" was criticized for its similarities to "Holiday", which she acknowledged was influenced by Madonna.
-In 2020, Cassandra Peterson (as Elvira) released "Don't Cancel Halloween", a parody set to the tune of "Holiday", lamenting the impact of the COVID-19 pandemic on her favorite festivity.
+Samples of the song were used by Australian group the Avalanches in their 2000 album Since I Left You, and in the 2004 Will & Grace musical number "He's Hot!"
+American singer Jessica Simpson's 2006 single "A Public Affair" was criticized for its similarities to "Holiday", an influence Simpson herself acknowledged.
+In 2020, American actress Cassandra Peterson, in character as Elvira, released "Don't Cancel Halloween", a parody of "Holiday" that laments the impact of the COVID-19 pandemic on Halloween celebrations.
+Adam Sandler's character performs "Holiday" in The Wedding Singer (1998), and it inspired the title of a two-part episode of Degrassi: The Next Generation.